The spin-one Motzkin chain is gapped for any area weight $t<1$: Characterization of open-chain ground states

 In this subsection, we prove Proposition \ref{pr:projector-min-exp} by calculating the expectation of the boundary projector $\Pi_{bdry}$ in states from the raised subspace $G^{n}$ from Definition \eqref{eq:Gndefn}.

-\begin{proof}[Proof of Proposition \ref{pr:projector-min-exp}] We begin by making some reductions.
+\begin{proof}[Proof of Proposition \ref{pr:projector-min-exp}] We begin with some standard reductions.
 As stated in the proof of Theorem~\ref{thm:degenerate-pq-gs} an unbalanced space with $p,q$ extra steps is spanned by the set of strings in $G_{p,q}$, where there are $p$ unmatched step-ups and $q$ unmatched step-downs.
 Under the local moves any extra step-up or step-down can only exchange position with flat steps and otherwise does not participate in the local moves.
-Hence, we can treat the unbalanced steps on equal footing which implies that the spectrum of $H_n$ restricted to the subspace with $p,q$ extra steps depends only on $p+q$ with $p>0$.
-We can safely omit the projector $|u\rangle\langle u|_n$ as this omission only decreases the energy.
-An argument entirely similar to what was given in \cite[see supplementary material]{bravyi2012criticality} and \cite[see Section 3.3.3]{movassagh2016gap} shows that by identifying the first unbalanced step-up with a new particle $x$ and the remaining unbalanced steps by the particle $y$, we can ignore all $y$ projectors as this omission only decreases energy.
-This allows us to focus on proving a gap for the case of $p=1$ and $q=0$.
-By symmetry, we could have taken $q=1$ and $p=0$, as $|\langle G_{1,0}|d\rangle_{1}|^{2}=|\langle G_{0,1}|u\rangle_{n}|^{2}$.
-Therefore for the remainder of this proof we take $p = 1$ and $q = 0$ in which case we have to bound $\langle GS_{1,0}|\Pi_{bdry}|GS_{1,0}\rangle=|\langle GS_{1,0}|d\rangle_{1}|^{2}$.
+Hence, we can treat the unbalanced steps on equal footing which implies that the spectrum of $H_n$ restricted to the subspace with $p,q$ extra steps depends only on $p+q$.
+We drop the projector $|u\rangle\langle u|_n$, which only decreases the energy.
+A standard argument from \cite[Supplementary Material]{bravyi2012criticality} and \cite[see Section 3.3.3]{movassagh2016gap} allows to reduce to the case of a single unbalanced up-step, i.e., $p=1$ and $q=0$.
+Since the argument is standard and contained in \cite{bravyi2012criticality,movassagh2016gap}, we do not repeat it here and only summarize it at a high level: One labels the first unbalanced up-step by a parameter $x$ and the remaining unbalanced steps by $y$ and one drops all $y$ projectors, which only decreases the energy.
+This reduces to the analysis of the single $x$ parameter, which is exactly the case of a single unbalanced up-step, i.e., $p=1$ and $q=0$.